 Twenty pigeonpea genotypes (10 early and 10 late-maturing) were evaluated over two growing seasons (2023 and 2024) under randomized complete block design with three replications.
-The lab experiments were conducted at the laboratory of the Department of Agricultural Biochemistry, Chandra Shekhar Azad University of Agriculture & Technology Kanpur and Department of biochemistry.
-ANDUAT, Kumarganj Ayodhya.
-Moisture content determined by (AOAC 2000) given by Santhan & Shivshantan (1978).
+The lab experiments were conducted at the laboratory of the Department of Agricultural Biochemistry, Chandra Shekhar Azad University of Agriculture & Technology Kanpur and Department of Biochemistry, ANDUAT, Kumarganj Ayodhya.
+Moisture content was determined by (AOAC 2000) given by Santhan & Shivshantan (1978).
 The empty dish and lid were taken and dried at 105°C in the oven for 3 h.
 These were then transferred in desiccator for cooling and were weighed.
-Seeds of sample (3 g) were weighed in a dish and the dish with partially covered lid was dried in the oven at 105°C for 3 h.
+Seeds sample (3 g) were weighed in a dish and the dish with partially covered lid was dried in oven at 105°C for 3 h.
 After drying, the dish was transferred in the dessicator for cooling.
 The dish along with the dried sample was reweighed.
-Moisture content was calculated by using the given formula.
+Moisture content was calculated by using the given formula below.

 Moisture Content (%) = W2-W1W1×100